VaibhavJoshi14/http-based-kv-server/README.md

 Do 'sudo systemctl start cassandra' before running database, wait for a minute for cassandra to start.

+img/ is a subset of the ImageNet dataset.

 ### Dependencies
 1. cpp-httplib (for http request/response)
 2. Apache cassandra (for database)